-- Adolescents will be exposed to new things and will face greater challenges in everyday life. - Adolescence should be a time for personal development. - Decisions you make today will have effects you cannot even imagine, later in life. - STOP, THINK, then you can PLAN a good decision. - If you think ahead about consequences in advance, BEFORE you find yourself in a tight spot, you can PLAN a good decision in advance.
+- Adolescents will be exposed to new things and will face greater challenges in everyday life. - Adolescence should be a time for personal development. - Decisions you make today will have effects you cannot even imagine, later in life. - Talking with a trusted parent/guardian, teacher, or counselor can help you make good decisions. - STOP, THINK, then you can PLAN a good decision. - If you think ahead about consequences in advance, BEFORE you find yourself in a tight spot, you can PLAN a good decision in advance.